Rash-Anj/myFirst/README.md

 # Practice File

-this is just a repository for practice.
+This is just a repository for practice.